Articles tagged with "Practical Life"

 June 11, 2012

-Presenting Materials: The Montessori Art of the First Impression In the Montessori classroom — and in the Montessori home — the way we introduce a material to a child matters profoundly.
-Dr. Maria Montessori understood that children absorb information with extraordinary clarity during their first encounter with something new.
-This …
+Presenting Materials: The Montessori Art of the First Impression In the Montessori classroom and home, the way we introduce a material to a child matters profoundly.
+Dr. Maria Montessori understood that children absorb information with extraordinary clarity during their first encounter.
+This is why one of the most important principles …

 Praise in the Montessori Classroom